Lemon2ee/IME/README.md

     - ImageModel (extend ReadOnlyImageModel)
         - Provides writable method to the users, acts like an interface which provides readable & writable permission.
-    - ABSImageFile (implements ImageModel)
-        - Implements basic functionality of the ImageModel.
 - Package: enums
     - FlipDirection
         - The flip direction that has been provided.
     - GreyScaleValue
         - The available component for grey scale operations.
+    - FilterType
+        - The available types of filter to be applied on an image.
 - Package: filter
     - IFilter (interface)
         - Provide necessary public method to apply the filter to the given 2d array of image data and generate a new 2d array after operation.
     - IFilterImpl (implements IFilter)
         - The class takes in a filter kernel in the contructor, and only public method is to apply the filter operation to the given image data.
 - Package: feature
     - FeatureCommand (interface)
         - Provide necessary public method for all features as a function object that can be applied to the provided image data.
     - Package: basics
         - ChangeBrightness (implements FeatureCommand)
             - Change the brightness of the image by given value.